Interactive Bingo Prototype

 + Inventive solution to a reimagined BINGO game

-+ “Digital Craft” is well-executed; Content is free of typos and/or grammatical errors; transitions and animations are
++ “Digital Craft” is well-executed; Content is free of typos and/or grammatical errors; transitions and animations are smooth and concise

 + Exported + shared from Figma in the means communicated,